Paulmicha/common-web-tools/docs/about/patterns.md

     - relies on global antipattern (See *Systematic sourcing from project root dir*)
     - wasteful performance-wise
     - no accidental infinite recursion prevention
+    - potentially excessive fragmentation / over-abstracting / over-engineering (YAGNI)
 - **How to mitigate**:
-    - Provide [CWT self tests](https://github.com/sstephenson/bats) in `cwt/test/self`
+    - [TODO] Provide [CWT self tests](https://github.com/sstephenson/bats) in `cwt/test/self`
+    - Elements indicated in *Systematic sourcing from project root dir* apply here too

+Notably used in:

+- `cwt/bash_utils.sh`
+- `cwt/stack/init.sh`
+- `cwt/utilities/hook.sh`

-This pattern might be used to integrate some [existing (and more elaborate) Bash projects](https://github.com/awesome-lists/awesome-bash).
+This pattern should not prevent CWT to co-exist alongside existing tools [and/or Bash projects](https://github.com/awesome-lists/awesome-bash).

 ## Folders & files naming

 The general principle is : *file structure* should indicate intent.
-CWT's organization follows task (action), subject and/or facts, and the [semver convention](https://semver.org/).
+CWT's organization imbricates tasks (actions) by subject and/or fact(s) and/or preset(s), and the [semver convention](https://semver.org/) where appropriate.

-The order or imbrication is still under study, but given CWT's minimalist ambition, it probably will remain just a principle.
+Given CWT's minimalist ambition, dir/file naming could be just a principle.

-As this is not really a pattern and more a basic guideline to name folders, scripts or functions, it may help deciding how to split or group operations and inform folder structure choices.
+The only pattern is depth level : **deeper = more specific**.
+Consider this a loose guideline to name folders, scripts or functions - also informing how to imbricate folders, and split / group / combine scripts (or includes).

 - **Purpose**:
     - Less hesitation